Jewish Museum Vienna

 The Jüdisches Museum Wien, trading as Jüdisches Museum der Stadt Wien GmbH or the Jewish Museum Vienna, is a museum of Jewish history, life and religion in Austria.
 The museum is present on two locations, in the Palais Eskeles in the Dorotheergasse and in the Judenplatz, and has distinguished itself by a very active programme of exhibitions and outreach events highlighting the past and present of Jewish culture in Austria.
-The current director is Barbara Staudinger and the chief curator is Astrid Peterle.
+The current director is Barbara Staudinger and the chief curator is Hannes Sulzenbacher.

 History

-The first Jewish Museum in Vienna, founded in 1896, was the first Jewish museum in the world of its sort.
+The first Jewish Museum in Vienna, founded in 1893 and opened 1895, was the first Jewish museum in the world of its sort.
 It was supported and run by the "Society for the Collection and Preservation of Artistic and Historical Memorials of Jewry".
 The museum focused on the culture and history of the Jews in the Austro-Hungarian Empire, especially in Vienna and Galicia, while its collection of objects from the British Mandate of Palestine also reflected the political debate about Zionism at that time.